-(10) The Chancellors at the respective campuses have recommended the approval of promotions in academic rank and changes in tenure status in accordance with the attached lists.
+(10) The chancellors at the respective campuses have recommended the approval of promotions in academic rank and changes in tenure status in accordance with the attached lists.
+(Lists are filed with the secretary of the Board for record.)
 These changes will be effective at the beginning of the 2009-2010 appointment year.